lucasnell/gameofclones-data/scripts/README.md

   files, including reading and cleaning up the data frame containing parasitism data.

-* `01-field-time-series.R` creates figures 1A, 1B, and S16.
+* `01-field-time-series.R` creates figure 1A.
-  These plots show proportion of aphids parasitized and infected with *Hamiltonella defensa* through time at our research site from 2011--2019.
+  This plot shows proportion of aphids parasitized and infected with *Hamiltonella defensa* through time at our research site from 2011--2019.

-* `02-field-maps.R` creates figure 1C where we plot parasitism
+* `02-field-maps.R` creates figure 1B where we plot parasitism
   through space at our research site.

+* `03-field-monitoring-analysis.R` creates figures S1--S3 and table S1 that
+  relate to analysis of parasitism in field montoring data.

+* `04-field-disturbance-analysis.R` creates figure S4 and tables S2--S4 that
+  relate to analysis of parasitism in field experiment data.

 ## 2. Preliminary information